Mawlamyine Mon, Myanmar Travel Guide

 Street food provides the most authentic and economical meals.

-Gluten-free dining can be challenging due to low awareness of specific allergens.
+Gluten-free dining can be difficult because of low awareness of specific allergens.
 Communication difficulty with limited English.

 Travelers with severe allergies carry allergy cards converted into Burmese, clearly listing restrictions.